 You'll probably eat out on the terrace, in the shade of an olive tree, looking over woodland and the distant sea.
-Continental breakfast is included in the price and served from 8.30am until noon - a basket of croissants and breads, a juicy fruit salad with yoghurt and honey, marmalades, jams and orange juice.
-If you’d like to pay for something more fancy you can ask for eggs, bacon and other cooked options.
+A full breakfast is included in the price and served from 8.30am until noon - eggs, ham, cheese, a basket of croissants and breads, a juicy fruit salad with yoghurt and honey, marmalades, jams and orange juice.
+If you’d like to pay for something fancier, you can ask for a filled omelette.

 Snacks are available all through the day: chicken and feta salad; goat’s cheese and rustic bread; a mushroom omelette; pasta with tomatoes, garlic and basil.
 Or a tasty selection of tapas including excellent bruschetta.
 Cushan and Laetitia love cooking and their food is simple and good.
 The produce comes fresh from the market or local farms, the herbs and vegetables are from the garden, the eggs are from their hens.

 If you fancy going out to lunch or dinner, you can walk to the village of San Carlos - 25 minutes down… only for the hearty on the way back up!
 There are some great restaurants within a 10-minute drive and Laetitia can advise - just remember there’s a steep, dusty track on the way home.